webfirmframework/minimal-production-ready-projects/README.md

 # minimal-production-ready-projects
 This repository contains minimal production ready webfirmframework  projects.
-The sample projects in this repository use one of the css frameworks like bootstrap css, foundation css, material design lite css, materialize css, MUI css etc..
+The sample projects in this repository use one of the css frameworks like bootstrap css, foundation css, material design lite css, materialize css, MUI css, Petal css etc..

 ___